It is our

 added a new section to the Companionship section of the web site

 called Discipline of the Sword.
 It presents a short summary

 of how to use the long-sword according to Italian and German traditions.

 This adds a new dimension to our Path to Knighthood Program.

-that can be considered knightly, expanding our repertoir.
+be considered knightly, expanding our repertoir.

 I hope you find it interesting.
 Please

 keep in mind that it is still under construction.
 I add to it

 a while since I've updated this page, and what better time to